argst274/anthosbm-ansible-automation/README.md

 ansible-runner   ALL=(ALL) NOPASSWD:ALL
 EOF
 ```
+3. Install ubunutu server on box2 and box3 enable ssh and add the ansible runner account as above.

-3. Create ssh key pair and copy public key to box1
+4. Create ssh key pair and copy public key to target hosts
 ```
-ssh-copy-id -i ~/.ssh/id_ed25519.pub ansible-runner@<box1-ip>
+ssh-copy-id -i ~/.ssh/id_ed25519.pub ansible-runner@<host>
 ```
-3. Connect to your local wifi and configure static IP for your pysical ethernet  (10.1.1.10)
+5. Connect to your local wifi and configure static IP for your pysical ethernet  (10.1.1.10)

-4. Update hosts and variables
+6. Update variables

-5. Execute run script
+7. Execute run script
 ```
 ./run
 ```